faenrandir/a_careful_examination/documents/science/the_6000_year_problem.md

 ### Recent teaching on churchofjesuschrist.org

-The following statements were part of official LDS discours (general conference or approved manuals) and can currently be found on churchofjesuschrist.org:
+The following statements were recently part of official LDS discourse (general conference or approved manuals) and can currently be found on churchofjesuschrist.org:

 1. [President Monson in GC in 2011](https://www.lds.org/general-conference/2011/10/dare-to-stand-alone?lang=eng) quoting President Benson: